apache/cloudstack-documentation/source/adminguide/storage.rst

 Instance.
 Volumes are either root disks or data disks.
 The root disk has "/" in the file system and is usually the boot device.
 Data disks provide for additional storage, for example: "/opt" or "D:".
 Every Guest Instance has a root disk, and Instances can also optionally have a data disk.
-End users can mount multiple data disks to Guest Instances.
+End Users can mount multiple data disks to Guest Instances.
 Users choose data disks from the disk offerings created by administrators.
-The user can create a Template from a volume as well; this is the standard procedure for private Template creation.
+The User can create a Template from a volume as well; this is the standard procedure for private Template creation.
 Volumes are hypervisor-specific: a volume from one hypervisor type may not be used on a guest of another hypervisor type.